The Fluffiest Gluten Free Bread Recipe (No Yeast!)

 Step 4: Mix the wet and dry ingredients into a dough with a large spoon.

 Step 5: If you are lining the loaf pan with parchment paper, do this now.
 If you are not using parchment paper, spray the loaf pan with a gluten free baking spray.
 Add the dough and spread it out in the pan.
+The dough should be soft but thick, but not pourable.

 I like to wet my fingers to smooth the top of the bread out so it isn’t lumpy.
-Optional: sprinkle the top of the bread with sesame seeds.
+Optional: Sprinkle the top of the bread with sesame seeds.

 Step 7: Remove the loaf from the oven.
 Insert a toothpick in the loaf.
 If the toothpick comes out clean, your bread is finished baking.
 If you see batter or crumbs, the bread will need to bake a little longer.
 Carefully remove the bread loaf from the loaf pan and place it on a cooling rack to cool.